-Please read and discuss the contents of the St. John School Parent/Student Handbook with your child (ren).
-Please sign and return this sheet to the school with your youngest child.
+Please read and discuss the contents of the St. John School Parent/Student Handbook with your child(ren).
+Please sign, detach, and return THIS sheet to the school with your child.
 Thank you.

-ALL SIGNED HANDBOOK ACKNOWLEDGEMENTS ARE DUE WITHIN TWO WEEKS OF RECEIPT OF HANDBOOK.
-Unsigned Receipt of Handbook Acknowledgements will be assumed as "received" and "read" as of September 30, 2023.
+ALL SIGNED HANDBOOK ACKNOWLEDGEMENT ARE DUE WITHIN 2 WEEKS OF RECEIPT OF THE HANDBOOK.
+Unsigned Receipt of Handbook Acknowledgements will be assumed as "received" and "read" as of September 30, 2024.